Project

 [PATCH] Proposal: Add Enumerable#filter_map

-Added by alfonsojimenez (Alfonso Jiménez) almost 6 years ago.
+Added by alfonsojimenez (Alfonso Jiménez) about 6 years ago.
 Updated almost 5 years ago.

 Status: